bartbartelds/obsidian-writing/Outline.md

-Philomena - Phi for short - is a private investigator, a gun for hire, a thief, operating in the sprawling metropolis of NNY in 2091.
-The city's domanen
+Philomena - Phi for short - is a private investigator, a gun for hire, a thief, operating in the metropolis of NNY in 2091.
+Within the city, tensions have been rising between corporations, both foreign and domestic, and what is left of administration.
+At street level, several gangs have risen to prominence, laying claim to blocks as they please.
+The richer neighbourhoods and valuable corporate sites are well kept by